Denosumab (Xgeva®, Prolia®)

 Pain in the hip, groin or thigh

-A very rare side effect of denosumab is a fracture of the thigh bone (femur).
-Tell your doctor if you have any new or unusual pain in your hip, groin or thigh while you are having treatment with denosumab.
+A rare side effect of denosumab is a fracture of the thigh bone (femur).
+Tell your doctor if you have any new or unusual pain in your hip, groin or thigh during or after treatment with denosumab.

 Medical and dental treatment